Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

   * Graph: contains the filter graph and manages the adding of filters
   * Workspace: contains both the registry and filter graph

+Flow filters are the basic unit of execution inside of Ascent, and all functionality is implemented as a Flow filter.

 Ascent Runtime
 --------------